 A parrot that’s routinely frightened will have a shorter lifespan.

 To reduce a parrot’s stress, you must recognize when it’s stressed out.
-There will be indicators in its body language and habits.
-For example, a parrot’s feathers can reveal problems.
+There will be indicators in its health, body language, and day-to-day habits.

-Parrots are good at hiding injuries, illness, and fear, but they’ll be difficult to miss in a stressed parrot:
+Parrots are good at hiding injuries and illness, but they’ll be hard to miss in stressed parrots.

 Stress Bars on Feathers

-Long-term stress will affect how a parrot grows its feathers, as it won’t process nutrients efficiently, taking them away to sustain its vital organs.
+Long-term stress affects how a parrot grows its feathers.
+It won’t process nutrients efficiently, taking them away to sustain its organs (heart, liver, kidneys, etc.)

 Feather Loss